You want to make money as a writer, right?

 Chances are, you’re also focusing your ghostwriting on a particular area of expertise (especially if you’re writing for a blog).

 This means you’ve got a brilliant opportunity to get to know and be affiliated with someone well-established in your field.

 You’ll find that you get valuable insights into the “behind the scenes” of a top blog, or you get a clearer idea of how a big-name author works and thinks.

 This may be eye-opening!
 It could give you some ideas for how best to move forward with your own business when you start your own blog.

-And as you build up closer relationships, or even friendships, with your client, they may well share your other work on social media, bringing you a lot of extra traffic.
+And as you build up closer relationships, or even friendships, with your client, they might share your other work on social media, bringing you a lot of extra traffic.
 (Several of the people I ghostwrite for have supported me in that way.)

 If you ever need a favor or need some advice, there’s a good chance they’ll be very happy to help.

-The Counterpoint: Why You Might NOT Want to Ghostwrite
+The Counterpoint: Why You Might NOT Want to Be a Ghostwriter

 There are a couple of big concerns that writers have about ghostwriting: